The Trap of Busy Work: Are You Really Moving the Needle?

 The source of these distractions is within you—your thoughts, feelings, and overall state of body.
 Let’s examine each one closely in this section.

 In 2014, I attended my first ten-day silent meditation retreat (a traditional Vipassana retreat).
 We had to surrender all our devices and reading and writing materials as part of the retreat.
 We had to surrender every single source of external stimulation so that we could work with our minds.
+I was expecting to feel a sense of relief and quiet without being constantly tethered to devices and having to respond to every notification.

 However, I discovered that I had the limitless capacity to distract myself using my thoughts, emotions, past events, and future worries instead of focusing on my breath or scanning my body.

+These are the true sources of distraction, manifesting in our behaviour as reacting to external or task-related distractions.
 These internal distractions are triggers which can set off a chain of reactions in our behaviour, like reducing our tolerance and acting out to stimuli in our environment or our tasks.

 Let’s examine the three kinds of internal distractions arising from within us.